quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week4.md

 - 10:30 AM: Blocked on some issues.
 - 12:00 PM: Fixed a huge logic bug in `ShiftPointer`.
 Submitted `PR #366`
 - 2:00  PM: Getting started with the mixpanel API and server-side tracking. (**#143**)
+- 3:30  PM: Starting with the jobs container issue again.
+Seems like the worker is not resilient to errors.
+Supervisord was smooth.

 ## **Wednesday: Februrary 28**
 - 9:40  AM: Signed in.